dccl90/plugin-survey/README.md

     * Value: {{widgets.Create_Session.body.parsed.SessionSid}}
   * No further transition

 The deactivate channel step is to prevent sessions from becoming stuck.
-Even though the reply transition will never occur we want to ensure when the session timer lapses the session and channel are cleaned up.
+Even though the reply transition will never occur, we want to ensure when the session timer lapses the session and channel are cleaned up.

 Messaging Trigger Setup:

 * Connect Trigger to Split Based On Widget.
   * Target {{trigger.message.body}}
-  * Add a transition to match if the message body contains "yes"
+  * Add a transition to match if the message body contains "yes".
-  * Connect the condition match transition to a send and wait reply widget
+  * Connect the condition match transition to a send and wait for reply widget
   * Connect the no condition match to a run function widget pointing to the deactivateChannel function.

 * CSAT_Question (Send and wait reply widget)
   * Message body - Prompt user to rate the service
-  * Reply transition; you can define your own, but I would reccomend the following guide to ensure the data is added to Flex Insights
+  * Reply transition; you can define your own, but I would recommend the following blog post to ensure the data is added to Flex Insights
     * https://www.twilio.com/blog/post-task-surveys-with-flex-insights
   * No reply transition, connect to the Deactivate_Channel_2 run function widget